tylertitsworth/ai-cluster/README.md

 ## Flashing & OS Setup

-By default, nothing is flashed to these compute modules, and so we need to use the BMC to flash these boards and install Ubuntu onto them.
+By default, nothing is flashed to these compute modules, and so I need to use the BMC to flash these boards and install Ubuntu onto them.
 Furthermore, my router doesn't really recognize these devices so I just want to put a quick note in here that I found their IP by using [UART](https://docs.turingpi.com/docs/tpi-uart) log outputs with a command like `tpi uart -n 1 set --cmd 'ip a'` and `tpi uart -n 1 get`.

 ### RK1